KyberNetwork/developer-portal/docs/katalyst-intro.md

 ---
 id: Katalyst-Intro
-title: Katalyst - What's New
+title: Katalyst
 ---
 [//]: # (tagline)
 ## What's New with Katalyst?

-We give a brief summary on the technical changes regarding the Katalyst upgrade below.
+We give a brief summary on the technical changes regarding the Katalyst upgrade that was completed in 2020 below.

 ## Backwards Compatibility